vmware-archive/kube-prod-runtime/docs/overrides.md

 BKPR uses [jsonnet](https://jsonnet.org/) to describe Kubernetes manifests.
 Jsonnet is a simple programming language that generates JSON.
 If you are new to jsonnet and want to extend BKPR to suit your particular use case, we recommend to go through the [jsonnet basic tutorial](https://jsonnet.org/learning/tutorial.html) first, in order to get familiar with the syntax.

-When deploying BKPR with `kubeprod install` two files get generated in your local folder::`kubeprod-autogen.json`, with your cloud seetings, and `kubeprod-manifest.jsonnet` with the root manifest for the Kubernetes objectsts.
+When deploying BKPR with `kubeprod install` two files are generated in your current directory: `kubeprod-autogen.json` with your cloud settings, and `kubeprod-manifest.jsonnet` with the root manifest for the Kubernetes objects.

 To modify the default configuration you will need to edit the `kubeprod-manifest.jsonnet` manifest and add a set of jsonnet "overrides".
 In most cases, we will be using the jsonnet `+` operator, which will merge the JSON after that `+` operator into the parent object.

-When BKPR is first deployed in a GKE cluster the following `kubeprod-manifest.jsonnet` gets generated:
+When BKPR is first deployed in a GKE cluster the following `kubeprod-manifest.jsonnet` is generated:

 ```
 // Cluster-specific configuration